-The batch operation feature of COS allows you to implement large-scale batch operations on objects in the bucket.
+The COS batch operation feature allows you to perform large-scale batch operations on objects in a bucket.
 Currently, you can perform the following batch operations:

-You can put objects to be operated on in an inventory file, which is based on the inventory report generated by the inventory feature (you need to enable Inventory feature first), or you can create one in the specified format.
-COS batch operation will operate on the objects in batches based on this inventory file.
+You can put objects for which you want to perform a certain operation in an inventory file; this file can be based on the inventory report generated by the inventory feature (you need to first enable the inventory feature), or you can create one in the specified format.
+COS batch operations can then be performed on the objects in the inventory file.
 For more information, see Overview.

 directory/manifest.csv, respectively.
 For example, if you have an inventory stored in the